 All students are able to customize and supplement their robot designs using parts they design and print on the school’s 3d printer.

-Mr. James will help with design suggestions to ensure students are proposing realistic yet challenging projects, breaking down a large ambitious project into more manageable pieces, and programming and construction problem solving.
+The instructor will help with design suggestions to ensure students are proposing realistic yet challenging projects, breaking down a large ambitious project into more manageable pieces, and programming and construction problem-solving.

 We will conduct several competitions, including the second annual robot drag race, and the ever-popular sumo robots.